awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Expand **Group Policy Objects**\.

 1. Select **Default Domain Policy**, open the context \(right\-click\) menu, and choose **Edit**\.
+**Note**
+If the domain backing the WorkSpaces is an AWS Managed Microsoft AD directory, you cannot use the Default Domain Policy to create your GPO\.
+Instead, you must create and link the GPO under the domain container that has delegated privileges\.
+When you create a directory with AWS Managed Microsoft AD, AWS Directory Service creates a *yourdomainname* organizational unit \(OU\) under the domain root\.
+The name of this OU is based on the NetBIOS name that you typed when you created your directory\.
+If you didn't specify a NetBIOS name, it will default to the first part of your Directory DNS name \(for example, in the case of `corp.example.com`, the NetBIOS name is `corp`\)\.
+To create your GPO, instead of selecting **Default Domain Policy**, select the *yourdomainname* OU \(or any OU under that one\), open the context \(right\-click\) menu, and choose **Create a GPO in this domain, and Link it here**\.
+For more information about the *yourdomainname* OU, see [ What Gets Created](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_what_gets_created.html) in the *AWS Directory Service Administration Guide*\.

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, **Amazon**, and **WSP**\.

-1. You can now use this **WSP** Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces when using WSP\.
+1. You can now use this **WSP** Group Policy object to modify the Group Policy settings that are specific to Workspaces when using WSP\.

 ### Configure Printer Support for WSP<a name="gp_local_printers_wsp"></a>

-By default, Amazon WorkSpaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.
+By default, Workspaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.

 Advanced remote printing for Windows clients \(not available for WSP\) lets you use specific features of your printer, such as double\-sided printing, but it requires installation of the matching printer driver on the host side\.